 In addition to movies, still images, and 3D objects, Mbox can also play audio files.
 Audio can be played back by any of the following methods:

-- + The Mac computer's internal speaker.

-- + The Mac computer's SPDIF audio jack.
+- + The Mac computer's internal speaker. - + The Mac computer's line-out or digital audio connectors.

-- + The XLR connectors (for balanced output) or 3.5mm jack (for unbalanced output) on the Auxiliary panel.